 Litchfield is a tiny town located in the state of California.
 With a population of 160 people and just one neighborhood, Litchfield is the 843rd largest community in California.
 Litchfield has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Litchfield, where the median household income is .

-Litchfield is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Litchfield doesn't have a public transportation system that people use for their commute.

 The per capita income in Litchfield in 2022 was $28,253, which is lower middle income relative to California and the nation.
 This equates to an annual income of $113,012 for a family of four.
 However, Litchfield contains both very wealthy and poor people as well.